 After being retained the next day, Carlos verified the order was issued by the Los Angeles immigration court.
 He made arrangements to review the court’s file and hearing transcripts two days later.

-As Carlos suspected, Xiuying had been deported on an in absentia basis.
+As he suspected, Xiuying had been deported as an undocumented Chinese immigrant on an in absentia basis.

 He informed the family, based on the facts of Xiuying’s failure to appear, she should file a motion to reopen her case.
-He also explained, from a technical standpoint, it did not seem that the court or the government made any legal mistakes, which meant a motion to reconsider the deportation deportation was not as strong an option.
+He explained, from a technical standpoint, it did not seem the court or the government made any legal mistakes.
+This meant a motion to reconsider the deportation deportation was not as strong an option.

 Motions To Reopen vs. Motions To Reconsider